 The complete working of AWS CloudShell goes into 3 essential steps.

-- Providing command-line access: Command line access is offered to AWS resources and the tools directly through the browser by AWS CloudShell.
+- Providing command-line access: Command-line access is offered to AWS resources and tools directly through the browser by AWS CloudShell.

 - Creation of new shell: A new shell with pre-installed and updated development tools is created by CloudShell.
 These tools include AWS CLI, SDKs, and other tools.